AbubakerAlsiddiq/M-and-S-Website/README.md

+The goal is to create a website for a grocery store that allows users to view the inventory within the store, its price, and a photo.
 This is going to be the website for a small business that wants to increse their prescence online and in their community.